betsee/betse/README.md

 ##### Wine

-**FIXME:** While `betse` may indeed be installable _and_ runnable under Wine, there's little point in doing so, as the resulting PyInstaller-frozen binaries are likely to embed Wine-specific shared libraries unlikely to behave as expected under actual Windows systems.
+**FIXME:** While BETSE may indeed be installable _and_ runnable under Wine, there's little point in doing so, as the resulting PyInstaller-frozen binaries are likely to embed Wine-specific shared libraries unlikely to behave as expected under actual Windows systems.
 Excise this entire subsection, please.

-Under non-Windows systems, such dependencies are installable in a system-wide manner via Wine emulation.
-Such emulation requires the following packages:
+Under non-Windows systems, these dependencies are installable in a system-wide manner via Wine emulation.
+This emulation requires the following packages:

 * Wine >= 1.7.41.
 Prior versions of Wine fail to implement Windows API functions transitively required by Anaconda (e.g., `GetSystemTime()`).